anku255/personal-website/content/posts/2020-07-22/are-let-and-const-hoisted.md

 };
 ```

-Above, we can see that the `greeting` variable was hoisted but it was not initialzed with the function reference.
+Above, we can see that the `greeting` variable was hoisted but it was not initialized with the function reference.
 The engine throws us a `TypeError: greeting is not a function` and not `ReferenceError: greeting is not defined`.
 The function expression assignments behave very much like **variable hoisting**.

 ## What about let and const?